 - Personal or joint account

-What it is: A nest egg for your golden years.
+An RRSP nest egg for your golden years.
 Ideally, you’ll contribute to your retirement savings fund regularly during your prime working years – but not touch it until your planned retirement age.
 The idea is to grow your savings as tax-efficiently as possible by depositing your savings into registered savings accounts (see below) and investing.
 The earlier you start saving and investing, the less you’ll need to save over your lifetime.

 - RRSPs vs. TFSAs

 - What Is An Emergency Fund, and When Should You Use It?

 - How To Keep Your Emotions Out of Investing